icheko/jira-bot/README.md

 # jira-bot
 Inspired by K8s bot https://github.com/k8s-ci-robot.
 Jira Bot listens for slash commands in comments to trigger bamboo builds, deployments, and manage source in bitbucket.
+The ultimate goal is to add support for all operations needed to perform a production release.

 ![alt text](screenshots/jira.png)